UK Lottery Visa 2026: Dates, Fees and How to Apply

 Your options if not selected

-• Enter Ballot 2 in July 2026 — if you were not selected in February, you can enter again in July.
+• Enter Ballot 2 when it opens — if you were not selected in February, you can enter again in late July (expected).
 Note that fewer spots are available in the second ballot

 • Enter the 2027 ballots — the scheme runs annually.
 New ballots open each year, typically in February and July